lgp171188/launchpad/lib/lp/bugs/doc/externalbugtracker-debbugs.rst

 Getting the time
 ================

-We don't have acccess to the Debian servers exact time, but we trust it being correct.
+We don't have access to the Debian server's exact time, but we trust it being correct.

     >>> external_debbugs.getCurrentDBTime()